DRIVING RESOURCE EFFICIENCY

 Waste recycling and disposal

 The management of both NECF and SCF is certified by the FSC.
 The FSC is an international, non-profit organisation that supports environmentally appropriate, socially beneficial and economically viable management of the world’s forests.
-It is an association of members comprising a diverse group of representatives from environmental and social groups, the timber trade and the forestry profession, indigenous people’s organisations, community forestry groups and forest product certification organisations from around the world.

 The management of natural areas is facilitated by a dedicated Conservation Management Plan (‘CMP’) for each plantation.
 Central to the CMP is the mapping and categorisation of all non-commercial areas on the plantations, using the forestry industry’s Environmental Conservation Database Standards and Methodology.
+Periodic field visits are used to verify the mapping and classification, as well as the levels of alien weed invasion of conservation areas.

 The general objectives of all CMPs are to provide: